 I want to share with you something I came to realize and it brought me a lot of comfort and peace.

-I was reflecting on why I constantly feel like I have to be working all.the.time… why do I find myself in a permanent rush? why do I always have too much going on? why do I facilitate having high stress levels to be my baseline? why does having little sleep be deemed acceptable and something easily compromisable?
+I was reflecting on why I constantly feel like I have to be working all.the.time… why do I find myself in a permanent rush?
+Why do I always have too much going on?
+Why do I facilitate having high stress levels to be my baseline?
+Why does having little sleep be deemed acceptable and something that is easy to compromise?

 Does this sound familiar to you too?

 From that reflection, I realized that I started busying myself with school, work, events, and volunteer responsibilities around 12 years ago, when I felt like “I had to prove myself”.
 I continued this pattern and I soon became known as the person that’s always busy and has to schedule friends and family a month in advance.
 That made me feel uneasy.
 I wanted my family and friends to know that they could count on me when they need me.
 So, why do I continue to book up all my time?

 Today, though, I no longer have the feeling that I need to prove myself to anyone … even to myself.

 What I really want out of my life is to WORK with passion and intention, and LIVE with purpose and peace.